 School and Sports Physicals

 Most school districts require an annual physical for all student-athletes.
-The good news: CareSpot is here to help, with locations open for extended hours seven days a week.
+The good news: CareSpot is here to help, with 45 Florida locations open for extended hours seven days a week, holiday included.

 Even better: You don’t need an appointment!
 Just walk right in at any CareSpot location across the state of Florida.

 Still have questions about what a physical involves and why it’s important?
-Great news: CareSpot has your answers.
+Great news: CareSpot has the answers to your questions right here!

 Why does my child need a physical?